Are you solving the right problem? Turning insight into action

 Once a clear shared objective has been established, the next question to focus on is:

-What has to happen for us to achieve it?
+What must happen for us to successfully achieve it?

 This is where Critical Success Factors (CSFs) come into the conversation.
-These aren’t generic tasks or KPI’s – they are specific, non-negotiable conditions that must be met for the project to be viewed as having successful delivery.
-If even one is missed, the objective is unlikely to be achieved.
+These are not generic tasks or KPI’s – they are specific, non-negotiable conditions that must be met for the project to be viewed as having successfully finished.
+If even one is missed, the project will fail even if the objective is achieved.

 CSFs help make better decisions under pressure, guide resource allocation, and help maintain focus when complexity and competing priorities arise.
-They also provide a shared understanding of what truly matters – helping align leadership, delivery teams, and stakeholders around the conditions for success.
+They also provide a shared understanding of what truly matters – helping align leadership, delivery teams, and stakeholders around the conditions for successful delivery.

 This is where CITI adds real value.
-We work with organisations to define and validate their CSFs early – before deliver begins.
-This early clarity prevents divided effort, helping stakeholders, managers and teams prioritise what truly matters, and ensures execution stays tightly alighted with the objective.
+We work with organisations to define and validate their CSFs early – before delivery begins.
+This early clarity prevents divided effort, helping stakeholders, managers and teams prioritise what truly matters, and ensures execution stays tightly aligned with the objective.

 From CSFs to Outcomes: Defining the right Deliverables

 With the problem clearly defined, the objective established, and the CSFs in place, the next step is to shape the right deliverables.
-These aren’t just outputs – they must be designed to directly address the root problem and fulfil the objective.
-The right deliverables will bring the solution to life and move the organisation towards its desired end state with purpose and precision.
+These are the projects outputs – they must be designed to directly address the root cause of the problem/s or satisfy a CSF.
+The right deliverables combine to provide the capability that will bring the solution to life and move the organisation to its desired end state with purpose and precision.

 Final Thought

-If you’re not sure whether your current projects are solving the right problem, now’s the time to take a closer look.
-Because no matter how good your solution is—it only works if you’re solving the right thing.
+If you are not sure whether your current projects are solving the right problem, now’s the time to take a closer look.
+Because no matter how good your solution is—it only works if you are solving the right thing.

 Get in touch for more information